 - Can you afford to leave the home?

 It depends on your financial situation.
 Bills incurred by the marriage to maintain everyday living such as mortgage/rent, utilities, and related bills continue to be the obligations of both spouses regardless of whose names those bills are in.
 In many instances it takes both spouses’ respective incomes to support the marital household.
 Supporting two separate households with those same incomes can be challenging.
 In situations where one spouse is the main or sole source of income for the marriage they may be responsible for paying most or all of the living expenses of the other spouse who remains in the marital home while paying the living expenses of their new home.
-At SJS Family Law, I counsel clients to review their finances carefully and budget before making any decision to leave the home.
+At Hill Crabb, LLC, I counsel clients to review their finances carefully and budget before making any decision to leave the home.

 - Will leaving impact your custody case?